bepu/bepuphysics2/Documentation/roadmap.md

 - Full featured character controller (though I will likely provide a simple example version in the demos, just without the full upstepping/downstepping/stance shifting feature set).
 - Dedicated vehicle type.

 The initial version will be split into incremental stages: alpha, beta, and release.

-### Alpha (March 2018)
-This will be the first version that is likely to be useful to anyone, but far from everyone.
-- Spheres, capsules, and boxes.
-- List-based compound shape type.
-Primarily useful for small groups of shapes.
-- Basic non-contact constraints.
-Should be able to simulate a ragdoll.
-- Some extra convenience types for accessing body data.
+The alpha was released on March 31, 2018.

 ### Beta (April-May 2018)
 The beta will still be missing some important pieces, but should be able to support most games.